 - No intent to defraud – For a conviction, a prosecutor must be able to prove that the defendant had an intent to defraud.
 If a person can prove that they had no intent to use the card fraudulently, they may be able to have charges dismissed.
 For example, if a family member offers to let someone use their card, but then they have an argument, and the cardholder revokes the family member’s permission to use the card, they may unknowingly use the card without intending to defraud the cardholder.

 - Insufficient evidence – To convict someone of credit card fraud, the prosecution must prove that the defendant knowingly and intentionally committed fraud.
 If there is insufficient evidence to prove that the defendant willfully committed fraud or theft, this could be used as a potential defense.

 - Mistaken identity – In some cases, people are mistakenly identified as responsible for fraudulent charges on a credit card.
 This can happen if multiple people have access to a credit or debit card, and the cardholder falsely accuses one of the individuals with access.
 If the defense can prove that the accused person was not actually tied to the credit card fraud, they can potentially have the charges dropped.

 Developing an effective defense against a credit card fraud charge starts with having an experienced credit card fraud attorney by your side.
 In previous credit card fraud cases, our attorneys at JacksonWhite have had consistent success in reducing and even eliminating charges altogether.

 Credit Card Fraud Case Result Example

-We’ve helped clients in Phoenix and Mesa, Arizona facing all types of fraud charges.
+JacksonWhite Law has helped clients in the Phoenix Metro area and throughout Arizona facing all types of fraud charges.
 Here’s an example of a recent credit card fraud case that had a positive outcome:

 - Court: Maricopa Superior Court